Rosc11/face_mask_detection/README.md

 ## Run script in LXDE-GUI mode
 For maximum performance while viewing the camera output, we recommend to start the jetson nano GUI in LXDE mode (https://www.jetsonhacks.com/2020/11/07/save-1gb-of-memory-use-lxde-on-your-jetson/)

-To install LXDE:
+When using a jetpack version > 4.4, LXDE should be already installed in the jetson nano.
+You can enable it in gdm3 mode at login.
+When selected, switch to lightdm mode.

+If LXDE is not installed: install LXDE with:
 ```
 git clone https://github.com/jetsonhacks/installLXDE.git
 cd installLXDE
 ./installLXDE.sh
 ```

-Then, make sure to boot into lightdm mode:
+Then, make sure to boot into lightdm mode by selecting lightdm after the following command:
 ```
 sudo dpkg-reconfigure lightdm
 ```